IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 Before installing Db2 Community Edition on Linux, ensure the following requirements are met:
 - Administrator privileges on the Linux system
-- Docker Desktop for Windows installed (for Docker‑based installations)
+- Docker Engine or Docker Desktop installed (for Docker‑based installations)
 - User membership in the docker group: `sudo usermod -aG docker $USER`
 - Minimum of 4 GB RAM allocated for running the Db2 container
 - Minimum of 20 GB available disk space (recommended)